Welcome to our blog! We share the charm and differences of traditional Japanese fashion, including Kimono, Yukata, and Furisode.

 Fold the Ohashori (Fabric Tuck)

-Smooth out the excess fabric above your waist cord into a neat horizontal fold called ohashori.
-This fold adjusts the length perfectly for your height.
+Smooth the excess fabric above your waist cord into a neat horizontal fold called ohashori.
+This adjusts the length perfectly for your height.

 How to adjust yukata collar eri neckline